kubauth/kc/intructions.md

 Use the 'openBrowser()' function of ui.go by moving it in common.go Use the same code pattern than others commands.

-for logout function, do not use oidcParams but duplicate only the needed flgas.
+for logout function, do not use oidcParams but duplicate only the needed flags

+write a README.md for this 'kc' command line interface

+In this README, add download from https://github.com/kubauth/kc/releases/tag/0.1.0 in the installation part